imandra-ai/ocaml-opentelemetry/opentelemetry-client-ocurl/_doc-dir/README.md

 - library `opentelemetry` should be used to instrument your code and possibly libraries.
-It doesn't communicate with anything except a backend (default: dummy backend)
+It doesn't communicate with anything except a backend (default: dummy backend);
-- library `opentelemetry-client-ocurl` is a backend that communicates via http+protobuf with some collector (otelcol, datadog-agent, etc.)
+- library `opentelemetry-client-ocurl` is a backend that communicates via http+protobuf with some collector (otelcol, datadog-agent, etc.) using cURL bindings;
+- library `opentelemetry-client-cohttp-lwt` is a backend that communicates via http+protobuf with some collector using cohttp.

 ## License